Feeling pressured to give the perfect gift? It might not be as hard as you think. Check out these four budget-friendly gift ideas.

 When exchanging gifts with others, set a spending limit that’s comfortable for everyone.
 It eliminates any pressure to spend more than you budgeted for.

-“A limit keeps everyone spending the same amount,” Cannavo says.
+“A limit keeps everyone spending the same amount,” Cannavo said.
 “It forces you to think more about the gift you’re giving, and it makes things more comfortable for everyone involved.”

 Personalized gift-giving doesn’t have to be expensive